ezraai/job2docker/README.md

 ## Setup

 A setup script is provided for linux.
-The script will clone the job2docker directory and working directories under a directory which defaults to ${HOME}/talend.
+The script will clone the job2docker directory and working directories under a target directory which defaults to ${HOME}/talend.

 ````bash
     bash <(curl https://raw.githubusercontent.com/Talend/job2docker/master/job2docker-setup)